sunpech/th-riddler-puzzle/README.md

 ### Turn 2

-On P's second turn (and on his future turns), he works off the S' inability to know Barack's number combination.
-Likewise, on S' second turn (and on her future turns), she works off of P's inability to know Barack's number combination.
+On P's second turn (and on his future turns), he works off the S's inability to know Barack's number combination.
+Likewise, on S's second turn (and on her future turns), she works off of P's inability to know Barack's number combination.

 Therefore, on turn 2, P eliminates the corresponding table cells that S crossed off.
 In addition, we need to eliminate any unique products on his table because he still does not know
 Barack's number combination.